programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Create a new repository on GitHub.
 Create an `images` folder.
 While in the `images` folder, upload all of the individual image folders (e.g image-1, image-2, etc.) in the `iiif-libvips` directory on your local computer.
 You may have to do this in batches due to GitHub's upload limits.
 You can delete the `vips-properties.xml` folder.

+{% include figure.html filename="en-or-iiif-images-and-manifests-github-04.png" alt="A split-screen view of a GitHub repository showing the 'Drop to upload your files' area on the left, and the computer's Finder visible on the right.
+Five IIIF tile folders are being dragged from the Finder into GitHub's 'Drop to upload your files' area." caption="Figure 4.
+Dragging image tile files from a local computer to upload to the images folder in a GitHub repository." %}

 Create a `manifests` folder in the same repository.
 We will use this folder later to store and host our manifests.

 In your repository, go to Settings > GitHub Pages.
 Set the Source to "Deploy from a branch" and the Branch to "main /(root)".